cadbox1/random-emojis/durable_objects/README.md

 npx wrangler login;
 npm run publish;
 ```
-Then bind the durable object in pages
+Then bind the durable object in pages for both prod and preview